What Is Peroneal Tendinosis?

 Your foot and ankle orthopaedic surgeon will take your history and perform an exam to make the diagnosis.
 Most patients with peroneal tendinosis will report overuse of activity, rapid increase in recent activity, or other training errors, along with pain

 in the back and outside of the ankle.
-During the exam, there often is pain when the surgeon touches the peroneal tendons.
+During the exam, you may feel pain when the surgeon touches the peroneal tendons.

-It is important to distinguish this from pain over the fibula, which might indicate a different problem (e.g., stress reaction of the bone).
+It is important to distinguish this from pain over the fibula, which might indicate a different problem.
 Pain on the fibula occurs directly over the bone.
 Pain in the peroneals occurs slightly further behind.
-There
+You may also have pain when you turn the foot inside towards the middle of your body (inversion) and weakness when you try to bring the foot to the outside (eversion).
+Your surgeon also will look for varus alignment of the heel,

 with walking, an ankle brace might be the next best step.
-Patients should limit how much they are walking or are on their feet until the pain improves.
+You should limit how much you are walking or standing until the pain improves.
 This usually takes several weeks.
-Resumption of training can then occur, but must occur very slowly
+After this period you can resume training, but very slowly

-and be based on pain.
-For patients with hindfoot varus, an orthotic that tilts the ankle to the opposite side may help relieve pressure on the tendons.
+and based on pain.
+For patients with varus alignment, an orthotic that tilts the ankle to the opposite side may help relieve pressure on the tendons.
 It is important to talk to your doctor about changing your training.
 This includes using new shoes for running or cross-training instead.
 Physical therapy also is

 very important to strengthen the tendons.

-it out and repairing the tendon.
+Your foot and ankle orthopaedic surgeon may recommend surgical treatment if the pain continues.
+Non-surgical treatment could last up to a year before considering surgery.
+If there is a tear, meaning a split that runs along the length of the tendons, your surgeon could consider repairing the tendon.
 Sometimes, making the groove in the back of the bone of the fibula deeper allows the tendons more space and can help as well.
-Finally, if the tendon is very bad, a surgeon may need to resect the tendon and connect
+Finally, if the tendon is very diseased, your surgeon may need to resect the tendon and connect

 both the longus and brevis together.
 Only the specific tendon involved should be addressed.
-Occasionally, both may be involved.
+Occasionally, both may be involved and more complex reconstruction necessary.

 Patients usually recover fully but this can take considerable time.
 You must be patient and allow the tendon to heal before going back to activity.
 If you need surgery, your recovery time may be substantial.
 You may be instructed not to bear weight for